 But the Capital One® Spark® Classic for Business could help you get there, if you make your payments on time and keep your credit utilization rate low.

 There’s a $0 annual fee on this card.
-But you’ll earn 1% cash back and, most importantly, you’ll have an opportunity to build your business credit.
+But you’ll earn 1% cash back on all eligible purchases and, most importantly, you’ll have an opportunity to build your business credit.

 How we picked the best business credit cards

 To find the best business cards, we started with the assumption that there isn’t one single best business card.
 Each company has different needs.